 The dates and chopped orange candies make it super moist and delicious.
 Another bonus is the fact that there's no need to make a frosting.
 The orange juice and confectioners' sugar mixture is poured over the hot cake, giving it all the flavor and moisture you could want.

 The cake has generated many positive comments, with several people comparing it to their mother's or grandmother's version.
 One reader suggested baking it in small loaf pans for gift-giving.
-It's an excellent cake to bake for the holidays, and it's less expensive to make than the ubiquitous holiday fruitcake -- many say it tastes much better!
+It's an excellent cake to bake for the holidays, and it's less expensive to make than the ubiquitous holiday fruitcake; many people say it tastes much better!

 This version is made with chopped pecans, but walnuts can be substituted with excellent results.
 If you're making the cake for a winter holiday party or gathering, consider adding some halved red and green candied cherries to give it festive color.